-The RMCSR is an independent, tax exempt (IRS code 501(c)3) charitable foundation comprised of a consortium of scientists, engineers, and clinical professionals dedicated to the youth sports community.
-We specialize in movement research and the development of cutting-edge technology to advance the understanding of how young athletes perform, become injured and return to play in their sport-specific competitive context.
+The RMCSR is an independent, tax exempt (IRS code 501(c)(3)) charitable foundation comprised of a consortium of scientists, engineers, and clinical professionals dedicated to the sports community.
+We specialize in movement research and the development of cutting-edge technology to advance the understanding of how athletes perform, become injured and return to play in their sport-specific competitive context.

-Our mission is to enhance the athletic performance, safety and long-term health of young athletes through research and technology.
+Our mission is to enhance the athletic performance, safety and long-term health of athletes through movement research and technology.